SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Byzantines:
 - added Town Patrol to their Free Town Watch bonus
 - renamed Logistica to Incendiaries, now gives "Towers do 125% more damage vs. siege weapons; Castles do 25% more damage vs. siege weapons"
-- added Logistica trample damage directly to the (Elite) Cataphract units permanently
+- added Logistica blast radius directly to the (Elite) Cataphract units permanently

 Saracens:
 - changed Madrasah effect to "Monks return 66% of their cost when killed"